All the info you need about the festival.

 Will my travel be covered by the competition?

 Finalists who are invited to perform at the Dutch Harp Festival will receive travel reimbursement to and from Utrecht as well as accommodation and meals during the festival.
-Unfortunately, we cannot reimburse travel or arrange accommodation for the Regional Rounds.
+No other travel is required.

 Will I receive feedback from the jury?

 Yes!
-Feedback will be provided starting in the Regional Rounds (we do not provide feedback following the Preliminary Round).
+Feedback will be provided starting in the video round (we do not provide feedback following the preliminary round).
 Due to the unique format of the competition, there won’t be an opportunity to receive feedback from the jury in person, however we will collect written feedback from the jury members and forward these on to you following each round.
 We believe that receiving feedback is important for musical growth, which is why we make sure to give our candidates the opportunity to hear the jury’s reaction to their performance.

 Who will be on the jury?

 Check out our video “All About the Jury” to learn how adjudication works at the DHF World Harp Competition.
-There are three separate juries, consisting each of different jury members, each one responsible for a different round of the competitions: the Preliminary Round, the Regional Rounds, and the Finals.
+There are three separate juries, consisting each of different jury members, each one responsible for a different round of the competitions: the preliminary round, the regional rounds (this year conducted digitally as the "video round"), and the finals.
 On these juries will be a mixture of both harpists and non-harpists.
 We ensure that none of the harpist jury members are teachers of any of the candidates.
 Non-harpists are professional musicians with distinguished careers in other areas such as performance, conducting, composing, and music business.
 In order to minimize the amount of contact between the candidates and the jury members, we only announce the names of the jury members once the competition has begun.

 Do you have a question that isn’t answered here?